Cloud-Architects/vsockj/README.md

 # vsockj
-VSOCK support for Java to communicate between a virtual machine and host.
+AF_VSOCK support for Java to communicate between a virtual machine and host.

 ## Introduction